ZOE-CA/DeepGD/README.md

 1- Proposing BB test selection approach

-2- Customized the multi-objective search
+2- Customized the multi-objective search and validating by doing an ablation study

 3- Validating DeepGD by approximating faults in DNNs

-4- Comparing existing test selection metrics with DeepGD in terms of fault detection abilities and retraining improvement
+4- Comparing existing test selection metrics with DeepGD in terms of fault detection abilities, execution time, diversity, and retraining improvement

 * [Baseline_results](Baseline_results/) folder contains a selected subsets by each methods through different datasets and models.